phpMv/ubiquity/docs/contributing/coding.rst

 Dependency injection is a resource-intensive mechanism:

 - it needs to identify the element to instantiate ;
-- then to proceed to this instantiation ;
+- then to proceed to its instantiation ;
 - to finally assign it to a member of a class.

 In addition to this problematic resource consumption, the dependency injection poses another problem during development. |br|